haslo/devin_compliments_extension/README.md

 - Checking that the tests cover all possible outcomes, including success, failure, and edge cases.

 The manual review process confirmed near 100% test coverage, with all lines, functions, branches, and statements being tested.
 This meets the coverage threshold of 90% as set for the project.

+## Known Issues and Limitations

+- Currently, the extension only fetches data from a single API endpoint.
+Future versions could allow for multiple sources.
+- The extension's popup UI is designed for English text.
+Non-English characters may not display correctly.

+## Reporting Bugs or Requesting Features

+To report a bug or request a feature, please create an issue in the GitHub repository with a detailed description of the bug or feature request.

 ## Contributing